Alake of Egbaland (title): History of the Alake in Abeokuta

-After a two-year vacancy, Oba Oshokalu was appointed Alake on 18 September 1891.
+After a two-year vacancy, Oba Oshokalu, a son of Latomi and a grandson of Jibodu, was appointed Alake on 18 September 1891.
 He ruled in this capacity for seven years until his demise on 11 June 1898.

 On 8 August 1898 Oba Gbadebo I became the Alake of Egbaland.
+Gbadebo was a son of the first Alake Okukenu and his wife Efunwunmi.
+He was born sometime in May or June 1854, when his father was attempting to become the first Alake.
 He spent twenty-two years on the throne until his death on 28 May 1920.
 He died at the age of 66 (1854–1920).
+He was the first Alake to convert to Christianity, which he did shortly before his death.
+One of his sons, Adesanya Osolake Gbadebo, is the father of Gbadebo III, the current Alake of Egbaland.

-Following the demise of Oba Gbadebo I in 1920, Oba Ladapo Ademola II became the new ruler.
+Following the demise of Oba Gbadebo I in 1920, Oba Ladapo Ademola II became the new Alake on September 27, 1920.
+He was the son of the past Alake of Egbaland Ademola.
+The Egba people were initially hesitant to Ademola II's appointment as he had converted to Christianity and was educated in western schools in Lagos.
 He ruled for 42 years, two of which were spent in exile between 1948 and December 1950.